awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-connector.md

 ## Start Discovery Connector Data Collection<a name="start-connector-data-collection"></a>

-Now that you have deployed and configured the Discovery Connector in your VMware environment, you must complete the final step of actually turning on its data collection process\.
-There are two ways to do this, through the console or by making API calls through the AWS CLI\.
-Instructions are provided below for both ways\.
+After you have deployed and configured the Discovery Connector in your VMware environment, you must complete the final step of actually turning on its data collection process\.You can turn on data collection through the console or by making API calls through the AWS CLI\.
+Instructions are provided below for both methods\.

 ### Start Data Collection Using the Migration Hub Console<a name="start-agentless-console"></a>